 - Use St. Louis-style ribs if you prefer fattier ribs.
 The higher fat content of these ribs makes them juicier and more tender.

 - Spritz the ribs while smoking them if you think they look dry.
 You can use apple juice or a mixture of apple juice and apple cider vinegar to spritz the ribs.

-The beauty of these ribs are just how easy they are to customize with other sauces, cooking times, and the marinade itself.
+The beauty of these ribs is just how easy they are to customize with other sauces, cooking times, and the marinade itself.
 Here are some ideas:

 - Use mustard.
-You can use mustard to cook ribs in a few different ways.
-You can use it instead of mayonnaise to make the dry rub stick to the ribs easily.
+You can use mustard for cooking ribs in a few different ways.
+You can use it instead of mayonnaise to easily make the dry rub stick to the ribs.
 Another thing you can do is add mustard powder to the dry rub.

 - Use a 4-1-1 method for even smokier ribs.
 If you like your ribs to be smokier, smoke them for 4 hours.
 Then cook the ribs covered in foil for 1 hour and uncovered for one last hour.
 Don’t forget to baste the ribs with the marinade during the final hour of cooking.

 - Play around with the marinade.
 You can use any marinade you like for these ribs so long as you know it will caramelize nicely.
-You need to have some type of sugar in the marinade for caramelization to happen.
-If you don’t have time to make your own marinade, use BBQ sauce.
+We like giving it an Asian twist by using either bulgogi sauce or katsu sauce.